Passy

 The Passy Nature Reserve sums up the mountain history of Haute-Savoie:

-- fauna: chamois, ibex, eagle, marmot, grouse, rock ptarmigan, bearded vulture...
+– wildlife: chamois, ibex, eagle, marmot, grouse, rock ptarmigan, bearded vulture…

-- the flora: 530 species have been listed including the Saint-Bruno lily, the martagon lily or even the moss campion...
+– the flora: 530 species have been listed including the Saint-Bruno lily, the martagon lily and even the acaule campion…

-- flies and biodiversity: syrphids, a kind of fly, are excellent indicators for scientists.
-The clearing operations in Pormenaz make it possible to assess biodiversity.
+– flies and biodiversity: hoverflies, a type of fly, are excellent indicators for scientists.
+Clearing operations in Pormenaz make it possible to assess biodiversity.

 Location details